damianoneill/terraform-aws-ecs/README.md

 If you are tracking changes to your module in a version control system, such as git, you will want to configure your version control system to ignore these files.

-> :Warning: **Do Not Commit**: The files mentioned above will often include secret information such as passwords or access keys, which will become public if those files are committed to a public version control system!
+> **Do Not Commit**: The files mentioned above will often include secret information such as passwords or access keys, which will become public if those files are committed to a public version control system!

 ## AWS Provider